ajSeadler/React-Questions/README.md

 # React-Questions

 ## What is React and how can you best describe it?
 React is a JavaScript library for building user interfaces.
 It allows developers to create reusable UI components that efficiently update and render when the underlying data changes.
-While some consider it a framework, it's often referred to as a library due to its focused functionality (building user interfaces).

 ## What is JSX?
 JSX (JavaScript XML) is a syntax extension for JavaScript developed by React.
 It allows developers to write HTML elements and components in a syntax similar to XML or HTML, making it easier to create/describe the structure of React components.